DoctorKhan/Manual-Override-Book/src/02_part_user_manual/060_advanced_whirlpool_physics.md

 ---

+> One-liner: There is always a larger frame than the loop you’re in.
+When stuck, widen, then re-choose the smallest wise next step.
+See Capstone: Larger-Frame Protocol.

 *My investigation was becoming increasingly practical.
 I was moving from theory to application, from mapping the mind to navigating it.
 But the biggest challenge remained: how to apply these skills in the most chaotic environment of all—interactions with other people.*